San Antonio Iguanas

 The San Antonio Iguanas were a minor league professional ice hockey team based in San Antonio, Texas.
-The first expansion team in the Central Hockey League, they were active for seven seasons from 1994–1997 and 1998–2002.
+The first expansion team in the Central Hockey League, they were active for seven seasons from 1994 to 1997 and 1998–2002.
+The team was started by Horn Chen, the founder of the Central Hockey League. in 1994 and was sold to Elmore Sports Group in 1998.
 Their home arena was the Freeman Coliseum.
 Bill Goldsworthy initially coached the team but stepped down for health reasons after only ten games.
 John Torchetti took over coaching duties, leading the Iguanas to the CHL finals in both of their first two years.

 The team ceased operations after failing to find local investors following the introduction of the San Antonio Rampage—which resulted from a joint partnership between the Spurs and the Florida Panthers.